suzannejmatthews/suzannejmatthews.github.io/_posts/2015-05-29-setting-up-your-parallella.markdown

 sudo shutdown -r now
 {% endhighlight %}
 Running `df -h` after it comes back up again should show that you now have the entire disk available for use.
+Note: on the most recent image, you will need to run the following command after restarting:
+{% highlight bash %}
+resize2fs /dev/mmcblk0p2
+{% endhighlight %}

 ## Building the Case
 The 3D printed case that I provide is specifically designed for the Parallella.